Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/map_uv.rst

 .. hint::

-   Due to limits of this node, it is not recommended rush pre-production rendering under the guise of "fixing it later".
+   Due to limits of this node, it is not recommended to rush pre-production rendering under the guise of "fixing it later".

 .. figure:: /images/compositing_types_distort_map-uv_example-2.png